-I have probaly lost the 384kb patch but that does not matter so much as a server, although it is hooked up to an awesome oldskool stereo in my workshop with a PiFi DAC+ v2.
+I have probably lost the 384kb patch but that does not matter so much as a server, although it is hooked up to an awesome oldskool stereo system in my workshop with a PiFi DAC+ v2.
+Sounds amazing!!

 Happy for the moment until RuneAudio 0.6 beta arrives by which time bug fixes and supplies of pi4's should have arrived too.

 It's amazing how much faster PI4 is especially booting to a system installed on an SSD drive on the USB 3.0